kyma-project/community/guidelines/content-guidelines/style-and-standards.md

 ✅ In your request, supply the values for the following parameters:
 ⛔️ In your request, supply the values as shown below:

-* "back end" or "back-end," not "backend"
+* "backend,"  not "back end" or "back-end"
-* "front end" or "front-end," not "frontend"
+* "frontend," not "front end" or "front-end"
 * "email," not "e-mail"
 * "fill in," not "complete"
 * "ID," not "id"